 - Fast access to diagnostics including MRI, Xray and Ultrasound

 - Specialist Physiotherapy and nursing teams

 - ‘Ultra clean air’ theatres

 Contact us and find out more

-Contact our team to find out more information regarding Breast Reduction or to book an initial consultation.
+Contact our team to find out more information regarding private Breast Reduction or to book an initial consultation.

 If you live in and around the Kent area and would like to visit our One Ashford Hospital please click here

 If you are based in and around Hertfordshire and would like to visit the One Hatfield Hospital please click here.